johnlaudun/jln/teaching/courses/370/index.md

 ## Schedule

-The schedule for this course can be found in the course's dedicated repository which also includes other course materials:
+The schedule for this course can be found in the course's dedicated [repository](https://github.com/johnlaudun/text-as-data) which also includes other course materials.